leonardocustodio/polkadart/packages/polkadart_scale_codec/README.md

     'Juice': 'Kiwi',
     'Ounces': {
       'ounces': 1,
-      'Remarks': Some('This is the first order.'),
+      'Remarks': Option.some('This is the first order.'),
     }
   };

   final encoded = codec.encode(typeIndex, order);

   // {
   //   'index': 8,
   //   'note': 'This is a note',
   //   'Juice': 'Kiwi',
   //   'Ounces': {
   //     'ounces': 1,
-  //     'Remarks': Some('This is the first order.'),
+  //     'Remarks': Option.some('This is the first order.'),
   //   }
   // }
   final decoded = codec.decode(typeIndex, encoded);

   print(decoded);
 ```